eduardosprp/spectrabuster/README.md

 # Usage
 ## Examples
-Acquiring a new spectrum with the first spectrometer found by python-seabreeze, with integration time of 10 ms, plot it, then save it to a gnuplot-compatible file:
+Acquiring a new spectrum with the first spectrometer found by python-seabreeze, with integration time of 10 ms and with wavelengths between 250.0 and 800.0 nm, plot it, then save it to a gnuplot-compatible file:
 ```
 import spectrabuster
 from matplotlib import pyplot
-intenS = Spectrum(int_time=10*1000)
+intenS = Spectrum(int_time=10*1000, from_index=250.0, to_index=800.0)

 # intenS.Spectrum returns a tuple of the wavelengths and intensities
 plt.plot(*intenS.spectrum)